 Once you've calculated your pond pump needs, go check out our guide to the best pond pumps on the market today.

-Pond Liner Calculator
+Calculating Pond Liner Size

 If you’re still in the early stages of building a pond or you are redoing/remodeling a pond, then our pond liner size calculator will ensure you get the right-sized liner for your pond.
 To accurately calculate pond liner size, we take into account your pond’s max length, width, and depth, and tack on an extra 2 feet on the length and width to allow for proper overlap.